gjh-ustc0311/vanna/docs/api/README.md

 Progress is a separate top-level envelope and never expands the component union or appears in polling results.

-See [SSE and polling contract](./chat_sse.md) for complete envelopes, errors and client behavior.
+See [SSE and polling contract](./chat_sse.md) for complete envelopes, 15-second idle heartbeat comments, errors and client behavior.